AlexxIT/go2rtc/README.md

 - streaming from any sources, supported by [FFmpeg](#source-ffmpeg)
 - streaming to [RTSP](#module-rtsp), [WebRTC](#module-webrtc), [MSE/MP4](#module-mp4), [HLS](#module-hls) or [MJPEG](#module-mjpeg)
 - first project in the World with support streaming from [HomeKit Cameras](#source-homekit)
-- first project in the World with support H265 for WebRTC in browser (Safari only, [read more](https://github.com/AlexxIT/Blog/issues/5))
+- support H265 for WebRTC in browser (Safari only, [read more](https://github.com/AlexxIT/Blog/issues/5))
 - on the fly transcoding for unsupported codecs via [FFmpeg](#source-ffmpeg)
 - play audio files and live streams on some cameras with [speaker](#stream-to-camera)
 - multi-source 2-way [codecs negotiation](#codecs-negotiation)